 In primary school I loved writing ‘compositions’.
 These creative writing exercises had me lost in language.
 In Year 5 or 6 I wrote something about ‘relieving a present of its paper’ and it earned the comment, ‘… as if it were a living a thing.’
 I enjoy words.
 For many years I kept journals.

 One day, I was visiting my mother in the central West Aussie wheatbelt where it dawned on me that her cases and trunks of family history are a treasure trove of writing ideas!
-Letters, photos and memorabilia from the 1800’s onward serve as a springboard for my venture into historical fiction.
-My current novel – hopefully a trilogy – was triggered by one photo from the stash.
+Letters, photos and memorabilia from the 1800’s onward served as a springboard for my venture into historical fiction.
+I detoured though and now use much of that invaluable material for biographies of family members.